0x00000FF/0x00000FF/README.md

 Hi, My name is Kangjun Heo!

-I was born in 1997, Likes to do several interesting things!
+I was born in 1997, Likes to do several interesting things.

+#### Languages

+한국어(Native), English, 日本語(Little bit, translator may be needed)

 #### Technologies
 * Languages: Assembly(x86-64), C, C++, C#, PHP, JavaScript